As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 North Carolina is filled with various gemstones.
 You can find emerald, rubies, pyrite, amethyst, jade, hiddenite, opal, sapphire, aquamarine, topaz, tourmaline, garnet, feldspar, kyanite, beryl, quartzite, epidote, chalcedony, jasper, hornblende, carnelian, titanite, rubellite, andalusite, cassiterite, or barite gems among many others.

-You can find emeralds in North Carolina in almost all the regions of the state.
-In western North Carolina, you can find emeralds at the Emerald Hollow Mine, or in Hiddenite.
+You can find emeralds in almost all the state’s regions in North Carolina.
+In western North Carolina, you can find emeralds at the Emerald Hollow Mine or Hiddenite.
 They are present in Elijah Mountain Gem Mine as well.

-The area to the northeast of Stice Shoal Lake Dam is also abundant in emeralds, or you can go to Emerald Village, at the Crabtree Emerald Mine.
+The area northeast of Stice Shoal Lake Dam is also abundant in emeralds, or you can go to Emerald Village at the Crabtree Emerald Mine.
 Emeralds are present in the many mines around Burnsville.

-Ruby has a particular beauty, and in the western parts of North Carolina, you can find plenty of astonishing rubies.
-You can find them at Elijah Mountain Gem Mine, or the area of pegmatite in Newfound Gap.
+Ruby has a particular beauty, and you can find plenty of astonishing rubies in the western parts of North Carolina.
+You can find them at Elijah Mountain Gem Mine or the pegmatite area in Newfound Gap.
 You can also pay a small fee and search for them in the Cherokee Ruby and Sapphire Mine.

 In the many areas around Franklin Town, rubies are quite common.
-In the dunite exposures of Corundum hill, you can also find rubies, or, you can try your luck at the Higdon Mountain, the area south near U.S. 64.
+In the dunite exposures of Corundum Hill, you can also find rubies, or you can try your luck at Higdon Mountain, the area south near U.S. 64.
 The various area mines of Cowee Creek are also filled with rubies, but if you are in central North Carolina, go to Montvale, and search for them in the area.

-If you want to find pyrite in North Carolina, head to Grandmother Mountain, and search for it in the area.
-The road cuts to the north of Collettsville is where you can find pyrite cubes.
-In the countywide stream gravels of Anson County, you can also find pyrite, or go to Eldorado, the old area mines.
+If you want to find pyrite in North Carolina, head to Grandmother Mountain and search for it.
+The road cuts to the north of Collettsville, where you can find pyrite cubes.
+In the countywide stream gravels of Anson County, you can also find pyrite or go to Eldorado, the old area mines.

 Amethyst is incredibly common in North Carolina, and you can find it throughout the state.
 Try your luck in the general area of Butner, central North Carolina.
 In Tyro, they are found in the southern parts.
 Go west of Lake Norman in Mooresville, or go to Gold Hill and search the area for quarries and mines.

 Finding jade in North Carolina is quite rare.
-You can try your luck at the Elijah Mountain Gem Mine, or head towards Fayetteville.
-You might be able to find jade in the many mines around Cowee Creek, or Burnsville.
+Try your luck at the Elijah Mountain Gem Mine, or head towards Fayetteville.
+You might be able to find jade in the many mines around Cowee Creek or Burnsville.

 TIP: If you will be lucky and find jade gemstone you might be interested in its value.
 Check out the main factors of jade value in the article below: